The JFR (Jim) McGeough Resource Recovery Facility accepts the following waste from households, Councils and commercial customers:

 - Mattresses & ensembles

-Residents are entitled to disposed up to 20 litres or 20 kilograms of household hazardous waste FREE OF CHARGE at the JFR (Jim) McGeough Resource Recovery Facility.
+Residents are entitled to disposed up to 20 litres or 20 kilograms per material type of household hazardous waste FREE OF CHARGE at the JFR (Jim) McGeough Resource Recovery Facility.
 Items accepted are listed here

 Problematic / Special Wastes